Final Week! Sept GAMSAT Courses Close 17 July, 9PM Melb Time | 75+ Contact Hours, Mock Exam | Click to Learn More

 Why Do You Need to Sit the UCAT Exam?

-ANZ exam is needed for entry to undergraduate medical and dental schools in Australia and New Zealand.
-There are very limited universities which do not take the UCAT ® examination into consideration, such as Bond University, or University of Sydney’s undergraduate high achiever’s program.
+The UCAT ® ANZ exam is required for entry to most undergraduate medical and dental schools in Australia and New Zealand.
+A small number of pathways do not use UCAT ® (for example Bond University medicine, or some University of Sydney high-achiever routes) — always confirm against the university’s current admissions guide.

 What Does UCAT Stand For?